 Location and Type of Service

-In-home health services, a care provider must physically visit the patient’s home location.
+A care provider must physically visit the patient’s home location in home health services.
 Types of services covered under Medicare may include:

-In contrast, remote patient monitoring is a telehealth service that does not involve in-person interaction.
-Instead, patients are responsible for regularly measuring their vital signs from home or other locations.
-That information automatically transmits in real-time to a remote patient monitoring portal for the clinician to access.
+In contrast, remote patient monitoring is a telehealth service that does not involve an in-person interaction.
+Instead, patients are responsible for regularly measuring their vital signs from home or other locations with a remote patient monitoring device.
+Once the patient takes a measurement, it is automatically transmitted in real-time to a remote patient monitoring portal for the clinician to access.

 If a measurement is above or below the set threshold, the RPM platform will immediately alert the clinician for quick action.
-RPM promotes self-management.
-Patients can go about their day-to-day lives but also feel assured that a qualified care provider monitors their health.
+With RPM technology, patients can go about their daily lives and feel assured that a qualified care provider is monitoring their health.

 Home Health and RPM Care Providers